 NLP Modelling, NLP Training, NLP Application

-So where NLP began it’s life as a means of modelling excellence, training courses soon became a very active part of the NLP adventure, followed by NLP application where NLP trained people apply their NLP tools for commercial and personal benefit.
+So where NLP began its life as a means of modelling excellence, training courses soon became a very active part of the NLP adventure, followed by NLP application where NLP trained people to apply their NLP tools for commercial and personal benefit.

 NLP modelling is the art of making explicit the set of differences present in someone who is excellent at a given activity compared with someone who is mediocre at the same activity.
 NLP modelling is by far the highest skill level in NLP.
 NLP modelling can be used to capture patterns of excellence present in anyone in any context.